apnadkarni/blt/man/tabset.rst

   **-data** *string*

     Specifies a string to be associated with *tab*.
 This value isn't used in the widget code.
-It may be used in Tcl bindings to associate extra data (other than the image or text) with the tab.
+It may be used in TCL bindings to associate extra data (other than the image or text) with the tab.
 The default value is "".